blongden73/macrame/_posts/2020-06-01-martin-graziano.md

     >

-    > \-On Career
+    > * On Career

     **However this long journey started a long time ago,** when Martín was finishing high school.
 He had a few classes on design and advertising and knew his future was going that way.
 And he got his first job at an editorial house.
 He was a self-taught designer at that time.
-He did fine, but at some point he realized: ​“If I want to move forward I have to study.”\
+He did fine, but at some point he realised: ​“If I want to move forward I have to study.”\

     \